nixworks/public/news/2011/06/30/README.md

 ##### Duke of Cambridge
 ### [Prince William, Duke of Cambridge and Catherine, Duchess of Cambridge start a nine-day 2011 royal tour of Canada. ](/news/2011/06/30/prince-william-duke-of-cambridge-and-catherine-duchess-of-cambridge-start-a-nine-day-2011-royal-tour-of-canada.md)
-_Context: Duke of Cambridge, 2011 royal tour of Canada, Catherine, Duchess of Cambridge_
+_Context: 2011 royal tour of Canada, Catherine, Duchess of Cambridge, Duke of Cambridge_

 ##### United States Secretary of State
 ### [United States Secretary of State Hillary Clinton is in Budapest today. ](/news/2011/06/30/united-states-secretary-of-state-hillary-clinton-is-in-budapest-today.md)
-_Context: Budapest, United States Secretary of State, Hillary Clinton_
+_Context: Hillary Clinton, United States Secretary of State, Budapest_

 ##### Prime Minister of Israel
 ### [Israeli Prime Minister Binyamin Netanyahu says that Israel is "fully entitled to work against" attempts by the Gaza-bound "provocation flotilla" to smuggle arms into the Hamas-controlled Gaza Strip. ](/news/2011/06/30/israeli-prime-minister-binyamin-netanyahu-says-that-israel-is-fully-entitled-to-work-against-attempts-by-the-gaza-bound-provocation-floti.md)